-Faculty made exams will not be remediated as a whole to the entire class.
-Individual student should make appointment for review of faculty made exams (only the questions answered incorrectly) within one week of posting the exam grade.
-Students will not be allowed to review any such exams one week after the grades were posted.
+Faculty made exams will not be remediated with the entire class in the classroom.-Students should make an individual appointment for review of faculty made exams (only the questions answered incorrectly) within one week of posting the exam grade.
+Students will not be allowed to review any such exams one week or later after the grades are posted.